-- 1. Place the unit on the pad. - 2.
+- 1. Place the unit on the pad and the five (5) rubber isolators provided. - 2.
 Attach the supply and return air ducts to the unit. - 3.
 Insulate any ductwork outside of the structure with at least 2 inches of insulation and weatherproof.
 There must be a weatherproof seal where the duct enters the structure. - 4.
 Complete the installation according to the instructions in the following sections of this manual.

-DUCTWORK -
+-DUCTWORK-